CleasbyCode/pdvrdt/README.md

 $ ./pdvrdt boat.png document.pdf

 Created output file: "pdvrdt_image.png"
-You can now post your file-embedded PNG image to reddit.
+You can now post your file-embedded PNG image on reddit.

 All done!